Olivia Holt

-Olivia Hastings Holt (born August 5, 1997) is an American actress and singer.
-She starred in the Disney XD series Kickin' It, Disney Channel Original Movie Girl vs. Monster, and the Disney Channel Original Series I Didn't Do It.
-From 2018 to 2020, she portrayed Tandy Bowen / Dagger in the Freeform series Cloak & Dagger, the Disney XD series Spider-Man, and the Hulu series Runaways.
+Olivia Hastings Holt (born August 5, 1997) is an American actress and singer-songwriter.
+Her accolades include nominations for three Teen Choice Awards.
+She is known for portraying Kim Crawford in the Disney XD series Kickin' It, and Tandy Bowen / Dagger in the Freeform series Cloak & Dagger, the Disney XD series Spider-Man, and the Hulu series Runaways.
 In 2021, she portrayed Kate Wallis in Cruel Summer.

 Holt had voice roles in the films Tinker Bell and the Legend of the NeverBeast (2014) and Gnome Alone (2017), and starred in the feature films Class Rank (2017), Same Kind of Different as Me (2017), and Status Update (2018).
 Her debut EP, Olivia, was released on Hollywood Records on July 15, 2016.

 In 2023, Holt made her Broadway debut as Roxie Hart in Chicago.
+In May 2026, Holt joined the cast of Just in Time on Broadway as Connie Francis.

-Early life
+Early life and education

-Holt was born in Germantown, Tennessee, to Mark and Kim (née Peterson) Holt.
+Holt was born in Germantown, Tennessee, to Mark and Kim Holt.
 She has two siblings.
 At age three, her family moved to Nesbit, Mississippi, where she grew up after briefly living in Memphis, Tennessee.
-Growing up, she took gymnastics classes for seven years.
 In 2011, she moved to Los Angeles with her family.
 She was homeschooled for part of her life but graduated from Oak Park High School in 2015.